peterdemartini/frenchtoast/README.md

 A semi-lightweight boilerplate built on Node.js using Hapi.js, Mongo.js, and Angular.js.

-This is mainly a personal project for personal projects, to understand the best way build applications.
+This is mainly a personal project for personal projects; if you like it, use it and help make it better.

 ## Goals